junghan0611/spacemacs/layers/+lang/haskell/README.md

-Since some of these components can be active at the same time, it can be tricky to know which component is displaying which message, especially when they disagree, or if one isn\'t working.
+Since some of these components can be active at the same time, it can be tricky to know which component is displaying which message, especially when they disagree, or if one isn't working.
 Only flycheck errors (from ghci and hlint) are displayed in the error list and can be navigated between, using the standard Spacemacs key bindings (under `SPC e`) even though errors from other modes might highlight the actual buffer.